-The classroom is home to the Ateliers and Labs.
+Our two classrooms are home to the Ateliers and Labs.

 The Atelier is an art studio rich in materials to be transformed by children.
 The Biology and Chemistry Lab is host to plants, worms, and arthropods.
 The PEAS lab isn’t just a block area, but a space to experiment with physics, engineering, and architecture.
 Loose parts allow creative experimentation and the sharing of stories.
 The Sound Lab features music and songs, and also the voices of regular objects.
 In the Office we find the languages of communication and numbers.
 Can you imagine what you will find in the Ray of Light Atelier, the Moving Atelier, and the Taste Lab?
 You will discover a myriad of materials, challenges, research opportunities, and relationships.

-The Nature Program
+The importance of Nature

 Over the years of teaching and parenting, we have often reflected on the generational changes in childhood experiences with regards to nature.
 Many of us grew up with unstructured and lengthy time outdoors.
 Richard Louv’s book The Last Child in the Woods, the No Child Left Inside Act or 2009, and the Forest Kindergarten programs taking shape here and there on several continents have pointed out the importance of maintaining our connections with nature.